Nomi-CEu/Nomi-CEu-Translations/README.md

 - ❓: Partially Supported, Somewhat Complete
 - ❌: Not Suported, Not Complete, No Work Done Yet
 - 🔨: Work In Progress

+## Why are there English Lang Files?
+These are for the translators to base off, and are automatically updated when a commit occurs in that module, with a delay of 30s - 2min.
+These are not included in resource pack builds.